- Unreliable: with a poor capacity factor (how long it works at full power)!

 But long-run solutions do not solve short-term constraints.
 So for now countries with lots of renewables need to keep older fossil-fuel capacity available as a standby and to cover peaks in demand.
 This often means additional subsidies, known as capacity payments, for plants that would otherwise be uneconomic.
 Such measures keep the lights on.
 But they also mean that fossil-fuel production capacity clings on—often in particularly dirty forms, such as German power stations powered by brown coal, or backup diesel generators in Britain.

-If we count the energy cost of storage, is it even an energy source?
+3. If we count the energy cost of storing wind energy, is it even an energy source?

 Watch him lie to the audience about a 47% Denmark grid, as if Denmark had its own independent grid disconnected from the Nord Pool Spot grid, and not also trading with the Synchronous Grid of Continental Europe that serves 400 million customers!
 As the World Nuclear Association reports:-